 vi.
 BCCWA recommends that that the User utilises appropriate and up-to-date firewall and anti-virus software to protect its computer systems.

-Hosting a Purple Bra Day event - terms and conditions
+Hosting an IGA Purple Bra Day event - Terms and Conditions

 Obligations of the Organiser